Mets' Travis d'Arnaud tears elbow ligament, surgery possible - WDEF

 AP Photo/Jeff Roberson

-While at Triple-A, d’Arnaud didn’t play after June 25, 2012, because of a torn posterior cruciate ligament in his left knee.
-He made his big league debut with the Mets the following year and in 2014 was sidelined from May 14-28 with a concussion.
+While at Triple-A, he missed the second half of the 2012 season because of a torn posterior cruciate ligament in his left knee.
+He made his big league debut with the Mets the following year, and in 2014 was sidelined in May with a concussion.

 He was on the DL in 2015 from April 21-June 10 with a broken finger on his right hand and from June 21-July 30 with a strained left elbow, then in 2016 from April 26-June 26 with a strained right rotator cuff.